When infrastructure fails, your people still need a network.

 Power on → the mesh forms automatically.

-Self-healing, no towers, no cloud, no setup.
+Self-healing, no towers, no cloud.

-Starlink-ready.
 Built for real emergencies.

 Configured + Assembled in the USA.